arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ## Modbus RTU & PLC IDE

 In this tutorial, we will guide you through setting up two Opta™ devices with Modbus RTU using the Arduino PLC IDE.
-The present tutorial will help understand the overall process of implementation.
+The present tutorial will help us understand the overall process of implementation.

 The following diagram illustrates a concise visualization of how Opta™ is configured and deployed with Modbus RTU: